Pathi-rao/AI/README.md

-# AI
+# Aritificial Intelligence
- Respository for AI
+ This repo contains all the exercise and projects related to AI